PowerDNS/pdns/docs/modes-of-operation.rst

 track of where a domain comes from.
 Additionally, if a secondary selects multiple autoprimaries for a zone based on the name of the primary, it also checks that the ``account`` field is the same for all.
-Adding a autoprimary can be done either directly in the database, or by using the 'pdnsutil add-autoprimary' command.
+Adding a autoprimary can be done either directly in the database, or by using the 'pdnsutil autoprimary add' command.

 .. warning::
   When a secondary receives notification while bootstrapping a new domain using autosecondary feature, it will send